Auryny268/ROS_Tutorial/README.md

   1. Follow the instructions from the following link to flash Ubuntu 22.04 onto the microSD card: [https://ubuntu.com/download/raspberry-pi](url).
 Follow the `Desktop` tutorial.
 You need your laptop to do this.
   2. Insert the flashed microSD card into the Raspberry Pi and connect the Pi to a monitor, keyboard, and mouse.
 Power the Pi, and the monitor will turn on automatically.
   3. Set the username to `tugxx`, with `xx` be you team number.
 If you are team 5, it will be `tug05`.
 Please set the password to `boats0519`.
   4. To give the tug a static IP address, we need to be talking to a travel router that talks to GTother (for example).
 We have router GLiNet AX3000 in lab.
-So basically, `GTother` (if you needs internet) -> `Router` -> both your laptop and tug is connected to `Router` -> can `ssh`
+So basically, `GTother` (if you needs internet) -> `Router` -> both your laptop and tug is connected to `Rourouter ter` -> can `ssh`
+  - This means connect your Pi via ethernet to the GLiNet router.
-  5. The router is set up for you already.
+  6. The router is set up for you already.
 Connect to wifi on your laptop: `GL-MT3000-0a9`  OR  `GL-MT3000-0a9-5G`
   - Password: `boats0519`
   6. Admin password for logging in from the web (DNS should be the correct IP): `@boats0519`
   7. If steps 4-6 are too much for you right now - just connect to gtother following this website: [https://auth.lawn.gatech.edu/key/](url)